Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator

-Chaotic-to-non-chaotic transitions play prominent role in our understanding of dynamical phase diagram of both quantum and classical systems, appearing in many different contexts such as non-linear dynamics, thermalization and quantum information theory.
-In quantum many-body systems, a certain kind of chaotic-non-chaotic transitions, dubbed as `measurement-induced phase transitions' (MIPT) \cite{Skinner2019,Vasseur2020,Choi2020,Yaodong2019,Gullans2020,Nahum2021,Alberton2021,Shengqi2021,Jian2021,Ehud2022,Zabalo2022,Barratt2022} have led to a new paradigm for dynamical phase transitions in recent years.
+Chaotic-to-nonchaotic transitions play a prominent role in our understanding of the dynamical phase diagram of both quantum and classical systems, appearing in many different contexts such as non-linear dynamics, thermalization and quantum information theory.
+In quantum many-body systems, a certain kind of chaotic-nonchaotic transitions, dubbed as ``measurement-induced phase transitions" (MIPT) \cite{Skinner2019,Vasseur2020,Choi2020,Yaodong2019,Gullans2020,Nahum2021,Alberton2021,Shengqi2021,Jian2021,Ehud2022,Zabalo2022,Barratt2022} have led to a new paradigm for dynamical phase transitions in recent years.
 These transitions are characterized by entanglement and chaotic properties of the many-body states and time evolution.
-On the other hand, a prominent example of transition in chaos in classical dynamical systems, both few-body \cite{Matsumoto1983,Fahy1992,Maritan1994,Rim2000,Zhou2002} and extended many-body \cite{Grassberger1999,Bagnoli1999,Baroni2001,Cencini2001,Pikovsky2002,Ginelli2003,Munoz2003,Bagnoli2006} systems, are the so-called synchronization transitions \cite{Pikovsky2001}.
-In this case, classical trajectories starting from different initial conditions synchronize, i.e. the difference between the trajectories approaches zero with time, when subjected to sufficiently strong common drive, bias or even random stochastic noise.
-Can there be some explicit connection between the measurement-induced phase transition in quantum systems and synchronization transition (ST) in classical systems?
+On the other hand, a prominent example of transition in chaos in classical dynamical systems \cite{Matsumoto1983,Fahy1992,Maritan1994,Rim2000,Zhou2002,Grassberger1999,Bagnoli1999,Baroni2001,Cencini2001,Pikovsky2002,Ginelli2003,Munoz2003,Bagnoli2006} are the so-called synchronization transitions (ST)\cite{Pikovsky2001}.
+In this case, classical trajectories starting from different initial conditions synchronize, i.e. the difference between the trajectories approaches zero with time, when subjected to sufficiently strong common drive, bias, or even random stochastic noise.
+Can there be some connection between the measurement-induced phase transition in quantum systems and ST in classical systems?